25Parul/FitnessStudio/README.md

 Install the required dependencies: 🚀 npm install

-## Configuration
+## Configuration 🛠️

-Create the .env file in the src folder
+1. 📂 Create the `.env` file in the `src` folder.
-Subscribe to the below APIs from https://rapidapi.com/hub
+2. 🚀 Subscribe to the following APIs from [RapidAPI Hub](https://rapidapi.com/hub):
-a.
-ExerciseDB
+    - 🏋️‍♂️ ExerciseDB
-b.
-Youtube Search and Download
+    - 🎥 Youtube Search and Download

-Add your API key in the .env file in the format:
+3. 🔑 Add your API key in the `.env` file in the format:
-REACT_APP_Variable_Name=“Your key"
+   `REACT_APP_Variable_Name="Your key"`

-## Running the App
+## Running the App 🚀

 Start the development server:
 `npm start`

-The app will be running locally at: [http://localhost:3000](http://localhost:3000)
+The app will be running locally at your computer: [http://localhost:3000](http://localhost:3000)

-## 🏗️ App Structure
+## App Structure 🏗️

 The app consists of the following main files and directories: